 Why Are So Many Companies Missing the Mark?

 There are many obstacles when it comes to adopting better Workforce Analytics.
 Here are some of the most common:

 - Established attitudes and practices within human resources and procurement can lead to making relationship-based decisions instead of evidence-based decisions.

 - It is easy to get overwhelmed when organizations first start using Big Data.
-Confusion leads to inertia, which leads to no change.
+Confusion leads to a tendency to make no change.

 - Some companies get started and then do everything wrong.
 They use the wrong metrics.
 They ask they wrong questions.
 Then they decide Big Data is nothing but hype.